bernarduswillson/bernarduswillson/README.md

 # 😁 Welcome to bewe's Repo

-I'm an undergraduate Computer Science student from School of Electrical Engineering and Informatics Bandung Institute of Technology.
-I'm currently on my 4th semester and interested in all things related to computers such as web development.
+I’m an undergraduate Computer Science student from the School of Electrical Engineering and Informatics at Bandung Institute of Technology.
+I’m currently in my 5th semester and interested in computer-related things such as web development, software development, and data.
+I consistently seek opportunities to develop my soft and hard skills through volunteers, committees, and projects.

 <h1>📈 Stats</h1>